neu-se/zeugma/artifact/README.md

 ## Data

-This artifact also contains raw experiment data for the results presented in "Crossover in Parametric Fuzzing".
+This artifact includes the raw experiment data for the results presented in "Crossover in Parametric Fuzzing".
 These included data files are described below.

 ### heritability.csv